High School Academic Writing

 View Course Syllabus

-This course is the full-year, combined course of High School Academic Writing 1 (first semester) and High School Academic Writing 2 (second semester).
-The course contains a literature track making it suitable as a complete high school English credit.
+This course is a full-year, combined course of High School Academic Writing with Literature 1 (first semester) and High School Academic Writing with Literature 2 (second semester), making it a complete high school English credit.
+Students may register for the full-year course or each semester individually (semester are 0.5 credit each).

-High School Academic Writing 1 will help students unearth their opinions and will give students the tools they need to express their ideas in clear academic writing.
+High School Academic Writing with Literature 1 (first semester) will help students unearth their opinions and give them the tools they need to express their ideas in clear academic writing.
 At the start of the semester, students will spend time developing vivid voice while writing a variety of short pieces according to the three modes of writing—narrative, informative/explanatory, and opinion/argument.
-Shorter pieces will allow students to focus on the six-traits of writing on a detailed level.
-Students will gain important skills for prewriting, drafting, and revising.
+Shorter pieces will allow students to focus on the six traits of writing on a detailed level.
+Students will gain important skills in prewriting, drafting, and revising.

 In the second half of the semester, students will journey through the essay-writing process with support from their instructor and feedback from their peers.
 Students will master basic essay structure and build confidence throughout the writing process all the way from thesis development to editing.